 Quality neighborhood bike with girls and boys styles

-- STANDOUT FEATURES: Durable build with good basic components
+- STANDOUT FEATURES: Kid-friendly geometry with good basic components, innovative front hand brake

-Impressively durable and well-designed, the Raleigh Jazzi (girls) and MXR (boys) provide a smooth, comfortable ride and will surely last for years.
-With slightly lower-rise handlebars, they perform better for adventurous kids who are likely to go over small jumps or curbs, while also being perfect for neighborhood cruisers.
+Impressively well-designed for the price, the Btwin HYC 100 and 500 16 inch boys and girls bikes provide a smooth, comfortable ride.
+With slightly lower-rise handlebars, they perform better for adventurous kids who are likely to lean in for speed or to go over small jumps or curbs, while also being perfect for neighborhood cruisers.

-More lightweight than other low-price kids bikes, Raleigh kids bikes offer the best quality for the price.
-If you’re on a budget, it doesn’t get better than the Jazzi or MXR.
-While more expensive, the Jazzi and MXR are easier to ride and are better quality than the Schwinn Elm or Koen.
+More lightweight than other low-price kids bikes, Btwin kids bikes offer the best quality for the price.
+If you’re on a tight budget, it doesn’t get better than Btwin.
+While more expensive, the Btwin bikes are easier to ride and are better quality than the Schwinn Elm or Koen.

 Great build for confident riders on a budget